Home

 Similarly, if you spent too long on something that didn’t really need that much attention, accept it as a lesson, learn from your experience and give it the attention it deserves next time.

-Overcoming perfectionism starts with small steps.
+Dealing with perfectionism starts with small steps.
 Gradually shift your mindset from ‘producing perfect’ to ‘producing perfectly’ and you’ll start to work the Pareto Principle to your advantage.